-Once you have gained access to the hidden settings the main menu entries for groups of functions can be set to either 'VISIBLE' or 'HIDDEN'. (see table below)
+Once you have gained access to the hidden settings the main menu entries for groups of functions can be set to either 'ADJUSTABLE' or 'LOCKED'. (see table below)

-Press the 'INCREASE' button to set to 'VISIBLE' or press the 'DECREASE' button to set to 'HIDDEN'.
+Press the 'INCREASE' button to set to 'ADJUSTABLE' or press the 'DECREASE' button to set to 'LOCKED'.
 Press the 'menu' button to advance down the list.
-If no buttons are pressed for 10 seconds then the monitor will revert to the normal STANDBY display.
+If no buttons are pressed for 30 seconds then the monitor will revert to the normal Monitoring display.

-The 'VISIBLE' selection allows full access for adjustment of the settings.
-The 'HIDDEN' selection maintains the current settings and hides the item from the menu to prevent user adjustment.
+The 'ADJUSTABLE' selection allows full access for adjustment of the settings.
+The 'LOCKED' selection maintains the current settings but prevents user adjustment.